zyvism/zyvism/README.md

   i'm usually doing something else or off-tab when i have w2i in my name. my replies are really slow if i do. if i don't have w2i in my name that means you can interact freely!

-  i sit in the jjk or mouthwashing area mostly, but i wander when i'm bored. i sit at the bakery or docks most of the time too
+  i sit in the jjk area mostly, but i wander when i'm bored. i sit at the bakery or docks most of the time too. even when i'm in my mouthwashing cos, i stay at the jjk section because i don't like the mouthwashing section :c

   basic boundaries, but please don't copy my skins. taking inspo is fine though